Bing Crosby: Sports

 In 1937, Crosby hosted the first 'Crosby Clambake', a pro-am tournament at Rancho Santa Fe Golf Club in Rancho Santa Fe, California, the event's location prior to World War II.
 After the war, the event resumed play in 1947 on golf courses in Pebble Beach, where it has been played ever since.
 Now the AT&T Pebble Beach Pro-Am, the tournament is a staple of the PGA Tour, having featured Hollywood stars and other celebrities.

 In 1950, Crosby became the third person to win the William D. Richardson award, which is given to a non-professional golfer "who has consistently made an outstanding contribution to golf".
 In 1978, he and Bob Hope were voted the Bob Jones Award, the highest honor given by the United States Golf Association in recognition of distinguished sportsmanship.
-He is a member of the World Golf Hall of Fame, having been inducted in 1978.
+Crosby is a member of the World Golf Hall of Fame, having been inducted in 1978.

 Crosby also was a keen fisherman.
 In the summer of 1966, he spent a week as the guest of Lord Egremont, staying in Cockermouth and fishing on the River Derwent.
-His trip was filmed for The American Sportsman on ABC, although all did not go well at first as the salmon were not running.
+Crosby's trip was filmed for The American Sportsman on ABC, although all did not go well at first as the salmon were not running.
 He did make up for it at the end of the week by catching a number of sea trout.

+In Front Royal, Virginia, a baseball stadium was named in Crosby's honor.
+The Front Royal Cardinals of the Valley Baseball League play their home games here.
+The Bing is also home to both of the county's high schools' baseball teams.